fankiat/credit-analysis/README.md

 # Kaggle's Credit Card Fraud Detection Analysis

-This repository contains the files necessary to get started with the Credit Card Fraud Detection data set from [Kaggle](https://www.kaggle.com/) for analysis in [STAT 432](https://stat432.org/) at the [University of Illinois at Urbana-Champaign](https://illinois.edu/).
+This repository contains the files necessary to get started with the Credit Card Fraud Detection data set from [Kaggle](https://www.kaggle.com/) for analysis.
+The details of the analysis can be found in `analysis.md`.

 ## Files and Directories

 - `README.md`: The file that you are reading that describes the analysis and data provided.
 - `make-data.R`: The R script used to scrape and wrangle the data.
-- `analysis.Rmd`: A **template** R Markdown file to be used for reporting the results of your analysis.
+- `analysis.Rmd`: The R Markdown file used for reporting the results of the analysis.
+- `analysis.md`: The Markdown file containing the results of the analysis.
 - `data-raw/creditcard.csv.zip`: The original data downloaded from Kaggle and zipped.
 - `credit-analysis.Rproj`: An RStudio project file.